thezeroalpha/thezeroalpha.github.io/_posts/2019-07-31-editing-efficiency-in-the-terminal-learning-readline-bindings.md

     zle end-of-line
 }

-# Create a zle widget
+# Create a ZLE widget
 zle -N insert-arg-of-prev-cmd

 # Bind 'Ctrl-Meta-y' to it